aneeshjv96/Glassdoor-Jobs-Analysis---NLP/README.md

 I tried three different models:

-- Multiple Linear Regression – Baseline for the model
+- **Multiple Linear Regression** – Baseline for the model
-- Lasso Regression – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
+- **Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
-- Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit
+- **Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit

+## Model Performance
+The Random Forest model far outperformed the other approaches on the test and validation sets.

+Random Forest : MAE = $ 11.74 K
+Ridge Regression: MAE = $ 16.68 K